My name is Alex, and I grew up on a small family farm with cows, pigs, chickens, and sheep.

 Alternative methods of effective slug control

-As a result of what happened in Plum Village I was looking for effective alternatives and I found many.
+As a result of what happened in Plum Village, I was looking for valid alternatives, and I found many.

 This website is the result of this search.
 Here anybody willing to go another way can find poison-free means to deal with the slugs in the garden.